sauerkrausi/neuroLSD/README.md

 ![ProjectLogo](/logoNeuroLSD.jpg)
 # neuroLSD
 The folder contains scripts and evaluations realated to the neuroLSD project.\

+The **neuroLSD** project investigates how lysosomal storage disorder–associated pathways contribute to neurodegeneration using **stem-cell–derived neuronal models**.
+We integrate **quantitative proteomics** and **calcium imaging** to profile functional and molecular changes in cortical-like iNeurons (iN) and dopaminergic-like iDA neurons.

 🚧 work in progress 🚧

 ## 🔬 imaging